reflectoring/reflectoring.github.io/content/blog/2020/2020-02-15-aws-deploy-docker-image-via-web-console.md

 date: 2020-02-15T05:00:00
 modified: 2020-02-15T05:00:00
 authors: [tom]
-excerpt: "Always wanted to get started on AWS?
+description: "Always wanted to get started on AWS?
 Then let's create a Docker image and deploy it to the AWS cloud!
 All you need is an AWS account and about 15 minutes of time."
 image: images/stock/0061-cloud-1200x628-branded.jpg
 url: aws-deploy-docker-image-via-web-console
 widgets: ["gyhdoca-ad", "stratospheric-ad"]